-It’s back to school time!
-This week’s project is a quilted laptop sleeve that will be the envy of all the students and teachers.
-While I’m sewing a quilted laptop sleeve I’m also going to have some fun playing with some products I picked up at my local quilt shop.
+Already, I’m dreaming of spring.
+This week’s project is a quilted laptop sleeve with a big flower to call spring forward.
+While I’m sewing a quilted laptop sleeve I’m also having some fun playing with some products I picked up at my local quilt shop.
 A new fusible product from HeatnBond as well as a few different Gütermann threads.
-Why not join in and make one for yourself or your children who of course need a cool cover for their tablet or laptop at school this year.

 I gathered my supplies to create the quilted laptop sleeve – fabric, thread, batting and fusible web are the main ones for this project.

 Flannel is my choice of fabric for the sleeve.
 The reason I chose to work with flannel is that I want the cover to be soft with a little extra added padding for the laptop.

 Gütermann has all kinds of threads ranging from basic sewing threads to specialized sewing threads and embellishing threads.
 This project is going to incorporate a wide range of threads from cotton to polyester to rayon and even metallic.
 Okay I just saw everyone cringe when I said metallic but there’s no need.
 Later in the week I’ll give you some tips on how to be successful with metallic thread.